natashabatalha/PandExo/docs/jwstdict.rst

 PandeiaOutTrans (contains 9 keys)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This is the raw output of Pandeia’s simulation of the out of transit
+This is the raw output of Pandeia's simulation of the out of transit
 observation.
-For a complete breakdown of these outputs go to `STScI’s
+For a complete breakdown of these outputs go to `STScI's
 Pandeia Documentation`_.

 - **sub\_reports**